mwchung24/Word-Finder/README.md

     .on("mouseenter", this.MouseEnter);
 }

-//mouse event that starts to create a "word"
-//dictionary to compare against the
+//a mouse event that starts to create a "word" to compare against the dictionary
-//submitbar is filled in as the user drags
-MouseDown (e) {
+//submitbar is filled in as the user drags across adjacent tiles MouseDown (e) {
   e.preventDefault();
   let tile = $(e.currentTarget);